 Iran is still a cash economy, so bring enough hard currency for the duration of your stay.
 US Dollars and Euros are the most useful, and new and large (USD 100 or EUR 100 or higher) bills in good condition are preferred and usually get a better rate.
 Trade embargoes mean that banks will not forward cash advances on your foreign credit cards and they are only accepted by select stores for large purchases, such as Persian rugs.
 Most will be happy to forward you some cash on your credit card at the same time as your purchase.
-If you are desperate for cash, you can also try asking these shops to extend you the same favor without buying a rug or souvenir, but expect to pay dearly for the luxury.

 There is little point in risking the black market moneychangers who loiter outside of major banks and only offer marginally better rates than the banks.
 Central banks in most cities will change money for you, but the process can be a drawn out affair requiring signatures from countless officials and a fair deal of running around.